Sprachferien in York

 Embrace England can provide all the necessary equipment for the activities that we offer but please remember to bring swimming clothes, sports clothes and trainers - they are essential for some of the sport activities!

 For Medical services

 If you have a medical issue while you are in England, please inform your Embrace England leader or your host family and we will assess the condition.
 If you have a serious medical condition (NOT a cold, sickness/diarrhoea, mild muscle strains etc.) we can arrange for you to see a doctor.
 This may not be on the same day or the day after if no appointments are available under the National Health Service (NHS).
-Please note that treatment under the NHS is free for all but this can mean a slower service than in Germany.
+Please note that treatment under the NHS is free for all (at the time of writing) but this can mean a slower service than in Germany.

 Dental treatments are not covered under the NHS and costs will be charged to the German parents/carers.

 Please bring your German health insurance card (Versicherungskarte) with you.
 Although you can see a doctor or receive emergency treatment without it, it will make it easier if you have one.
 And if you do have additional travel insurance for unforeseen emergencies, such as having to return home early, please also bring the relevant documentation with you.
 Please inform of us of any changes in your health (including any required medication) since completing your booking form.